digvijaybhakuni/digvijayb-blog/content/posts/2022-09-08-docker-changae-root-directory-in-ubuntu.md

 $ sudo systemctl start docker
 ```

-Once it is done we will verify it, and you should see new docker root
+Once it is done we will verify it, and you should see a new docker root, using `docker info` command

 ```sh
 $ sudo docker info